play icon for videos

 Continuous feedback loops — enabled by AI — make evaluation dynamic.
 A survey response, an uploaded PDF, or an interview transcript becomes insight immediately.
 Program managers can pivot within days, funders see live evidence, and stakeholders witness their feedback driving action.

-Why This Matters in 2025
+Why This Matters

 The economic squeeze has created urgency.
 Funders want accountability without six-figure evaluation budgets.
 Policymakers want near real-time evidence.
 Practitioners want reporting tools that make their lives easier, not harder.